Jan S. Heginbotham

 Painting and Sculpture

 As an artist, I have followed many different paths.
 For decades, I’ve been known in the DC Metro area as a figurative sculptor, creating works in bronze.
-About five years ago, I embarked on a new creative path.
+About nine years ago, I embarked on a new creative path.
 Color and paint called to me, and I have been exploring new ways to create art.

 Years after graduate school, I began to transform the figure in unexpected ways.
 Musical instruments or other objects appear in human forms.
 Qualities of humans and animals are combined.
 Influences are Cycladic Greek carvings, African Art, and other periods and cultures.
-Sources include music, dance, yoga, geometry, the natural world and modern sculpture; combined to create an abstract personal style.
+Sources also include music, dance, yoga, geometry, the natural world and modern sculpture; combined to create an abstract personal style.

 Composition and design have always been priorities in my art.
 While my focus is not to deliberately create works that provoke or portray emotion, it appears to have that effect, as viewers comment on the strong responses the work evokes for them.

 There is an irresistible immediacy to painting, and the ability to mostly control the process from start to finish is very appealing.
-The lusciousness of color is also seductive.
+The lusciousness of color is seductive.

 In painting or sculpture, the goal is the same; to create beautiful objects that are uniquely personal, have a true presence, and hopefully, a universal resonance.